datamllab/rlcard/docs/games.md

 ### State Encoding of Uno

 In Uno environment, we encode the state into 4 feature planes.
 The size of each plane is 4*15.
 Row number 4 means four colors.
 Column number 15 means 10 number cards from 0 to 9 and 5 special cards—"Wild", "Wild Draw Four", "Skip", "Draw Two", and "Reverse".
 Each entry of a plane can be either 1 or 0.
 Note that the current encoding method is just an example to show how the feature can be encoded.
-Users are encouraged to encode the state for their own purposes by modifying `extract_state` function in [rlcard/envs/uno.py](../rlcard/envs/uno.py).
 The example encoded planes are as below:

 | Plane | Feature                  |
 | ----- | :----------------------- |